flatcar-archive/flatcar-docs/docs/setup/security/selinux.md

 ---
 title: SELinux on Flatcar Container Linux
 linktitle: SELinux
-description: How to configure, enable or disabling SELinux.
+description: How to configure, enable or disable SELinux.
 weight: 10
 aliases:
     - ../../os/selinux